Alysia Marburger (Courtesy Clinton County Sheriff’s Office)

 - Clinton in Clinton County

 The Clinton County Sheriff’s Office, the Camanche Police Department, the Clinton Police Department and the Iowa Division of Criminal Investigation worked together on the murder investigation.

 The Iowa State Medical Examiner’s Office in Ankeny conducted an autopsy two days after Marburger’s body was found, but the cause of her death was still undetermined, Clinton County Sheriff’s Sgt.
 Steve Cundiff told the Clinton Herald in an article dated Oct.
 13, 2009.

-Miss Marburger lived with her parents at 608 River Street in Sabula, Iowa.
-She was the mother of a 10-month-old child and attended Clinton Community College.
+Miss Marburger — a Clinton Community College student and mother of a 10-month-old child — lived with her parents at 608 River Street in Sabula, Iowa.

-John Marburger said he last saw his daughter when she left the family home the morning of Oct.
-6 and headed for school at Clinton Community College.
+John Marburger said he last saw his daughter when she left the family home early morning on Oct.
+6 and headed for school.

 Marburger drove a white 2002 4-door Hyundai Sonata with a University of Iowa license plate that read: MISSLEO.
-The rear passenger side tail light was broken out and had been taped, and there were scratches on the rear passenger door.
-Cundiff said the vehicle was found on 11th Avenue South in Clinton before her body was discovered.
+The rear passenger side tail light was broken out and taped, and the vehicle’s rear passenger door had scratches on it.
+Cundiff said officials found the car on 11th Avenue South in Clinton on October 13 — 11 days before finding her body.